igncp/diagrams-collection/Readme.md

 The build system concatenates the src files, from top to bottom relatively to the directory depth.

+## Dependencies

+You must add manually the following libraries:
+- d3.js
+- lodash.js
+- highlight.js (if you need code highlighting)

 ## Author and License

 Ignacio Carbajo · MIT